 The Vital Role of Research on Colorectal Pre-Malignancies

 Colorectal cancer is the second most frequent malignancy in affluent societies.
 More than 940,000 cases occur annually worldwide and nearly 500,000 die from the disease each year.
 Most colorectal cancers begin as polyps or adenomas, growths attached to the inside of the colon or rectum.
 Colorectal polyps commonly occur, but most of them do not turn into cancer.

-US protocols advise screening for colorectal polyps at age 50 years, with followup surveillance anywhere from two years to ten years afterwards, while the NHS Bowel Cancer Screening Program offers screening every two years to all men and women aged 60 to 69.
+US protocols advise screening for colorectal polyps at age 50 years, with followup surveillance anywhere from two years to ten years afterwards, while the NHS Bowel Cancer Screening Programme offers screening every two years to all men and women aged 60 to 69.
 The aim is to detect bowel cancer at an early stage, when treatment is more likely to be effective.
-However, these screening programs represent a significant burden to both patients and healthcare systems.
-In addition, even with intensive surveillance programs, there is still the possibility that colorectal cancer can go undetected.
+However, these screening programmes represent a significant burden to both patients and healthcare systems.
+In addition, even with intensive surveillance programmes, there is still the possibility that colorectal cancer can go undetected.

 About Almac Diagnostic Services